btorpey/btorpey.github.io/content/clocks.md

 bottom of it all there's some kind of hardware device that generates periodic timing pulses, which are then counted to create the clock.
-In some cases (e.g., the TSC) the counting is done in hardware, while in others (e.g., jiffies) the counting is done in software).
+In some cases (e.g., the TSC) the counting is done in hardware, while in others (e.g., jiffies) the counting is done in software.

 Wall-Clock Time
 ---------------